 The chance of complications depends on the exact type of procedure you are having and other factors such as your general health.
 You should ask your specialist to explain how these risks apply to you.

 If a sedative has been given, the procedure will not start until it has taken effect.
 With you resting comfortably on your side, on a bed or examining couch, the endoscope will be carefully inserted into your mouth.
 The natural swallowing action will help the endoscope pass into the gullet and down towards the stomach.

 Air will be passed through the tube and into the stomach to make the lining easier to see.
 When this happens, you may briefly feel a sensation of fullness or nausea.
 At the end of the endoscope, a tiny light and lens enable the doctor to see if any disease is present.
 If necessary, the doctor will take a small biopsy of tissue for analysis.
 This is a quick and painless process, using specialist instruments that can be passed inside the endoscope.

 When the examination is finished, the endoscope is removed quickly and easily.

-You will rest in a full-length chair or on a bed for about half an hour, or longer if youve had a sedative.
-The nursing staff will be on hand to make sure you are comfortable.
+You will rest in a full-length chair or on a bed for about half an hour, or longer if you've had a sedative.

 The effects of any sedative may last longer than you expect, so you should not drive, operate machinery or drink alcohol for 24 hours after your examination.
 This means that you will have to arrange for someone to take you home and stay with you for the first day.